anubiann00b/LudumDare30/README.md

 LudumDare30
 ===========

 Our project for Ludum Dare 30.
-Connor will probably do most of the work :P
+Did not get anywhere at all.